clojuredocs/guides/articles/tutorials/emacs.md

 $ brew linkapps Emacs
 ```

-This should install Emacs 24.x, which is required for the
+This should install the latest version of Emacs and symlink Emacs.app
-emacs-starter-kit, and symlink Emacs.app to your ~/Applications folder.
+to your ~/Applications folder.

 After compiling, Emacs will be living happily somewhere in your
 cellar.
 You can check this: